gc1644/nocover/README.md

 # removing images from music folder

-cover images from albums are trashing my gallery app when uploaded on my phone
+cover images from albums are trashing my gallery app